MCP Integration

 Add the token to WordPress

 Log in to your WordPress admin panel.
 In the left sidebar, go to Settings, BricksFusion MCP.
-Paste the Site Token you copied in Step 8 into the token field and click Save Token.
+Paste the Site Token you copied in the previous step into the token field and click Save Token.

 This creates a secure connection between your AI client and your WordPress site.
 The same token must be in both places: your Bricksfusion dashboard and your WordPress settings.